 The inflammation has many possible causes.
 Some causes are limited to the eye itself, and others are disorders that affect the entire body.
 In most people, no cause is identified, and they are said to have idiopathic uveitis (or uveitis of unknown cause).

-Although rare, some drugs (such as pamidronate, rifabutin, sulfonamide antibiotics, and cidofovir) can cause uveitis.
+Although rare, some drugs (such as pamidronate, rifabutin, sulfonamide antibiotics, cidofovir, and checkpoint inhibitors like ipilimumab) can cause uveitis.

-The early symptoms of uveitis may be mild or severe, depending on which part of the uvea is affected and the amount of inflammation.
+The early symptoms of uveitis may be mild or severe, depending on which part of the uveal tract is affected and the amount of inflammation.